KM.ON GmbH, Carl-Benz-Straße 21, 60386 Frankfurt am Main, Germany

 For the processing of personal data necessary for the performance of a contract to which the data subject is a party, Article 6(1)(b) GDPR shall serve as the legal basis.
 This also applies to processing operations that are necessary to carry out pre-contractual measures.

-Where the processing of personal data is necessary to fulfil a legal obligation to which KM.ON is subject, Article 6(1)(c) GDPR serves as the legal basis.
+Where the processing of personal data is necessary to fulfil a legal obligation to which KARL MAYER is subject, Article 6(1)(c) GDPR serves as the legal basis.

 Where the vital interests of the data subject or another natural person require the processing of personal data, Article 6(1)(d) GDPR shall serve as the legal basis.